 Have you ever wished you’d travelled at a different time of year because your holiday was ruined by crowds, mosquitos or endless rain?
 Or wondered what to do with your two weeks off in June?
 Or are you just seeking inspiration for your next trip?
-If so, then Where to Go When, the new book from Lonely Planet, could be just what you need.
+If so, then Where to Go When, a new book from Lonely Planet, could be just what you need.

 The Ultimate Trip Planner